PeronGH/comp319-revision/Outline.md

     *   JSlice (Java slicing tool).
     *   Understand how these tools work and their capabilities.

 ## VIII.
-Software Re-factoring

-*   **Reasons for Re-factoring:**
-    *   Improve code quality, maintainability, readability, and flexibility.
-*   **Re-factoring Techniques:**
-    *   Extract method, encapsulate field, rename, move, etc.
-    *   Understand the purpose and application of each technique.
-*   **Automated Re-factoring Tools:**
-    *   Eclipse, IntelliJ IDEA, etc.
-    *   Be familiar with the capabilities of these tools.

-## IX.
 Additional Topics

+- **Refactoring:**
+  - **Reasons:** Improve code quality, maintainability, readability, and flexibility.
+  - **Re-factoring Techniques:**
+    - Extract method, encapsulate field, rename, move, etc.
+    - Understand the purpose and application of each technique.
+  - **Automated Re-factoring Tools:**
+    - Eclipse, IntelliJ IDEA, etc.
+    - Be familiar with the capabilities of these tools.

 *   **Javascript and OO:**
     *   Understand the challenges and limitations of using OO concepts in Javascript.